runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_5_postprocessing_analysis_quantification/README.md

 # Module 5 - Postprocessing analysis quantification
-This example and exercise demonstrates what we in the USTB defines as postprocessing processing objects.
+This example and exercise demonstrates what we in the USTB define as postprocessing processing objects.
 Thus, how one can work with the delayed data after beamforming.
-More specific we are going to look at coherent and incoherent compounding of individual plane wave images.
+More specificly we are going to look at coherent and incoherent compounding of individual plane wave images.
 When you do plane wave imaging you can create one low quality image from each transmit.
 These low quality images can be combined together